MikeBrock03/Lifting-The-Bar/README.md

 ```
 function updateEmbeddedData() {
 // go through every item
 const selectedItems = Array.from(container.getElementsByClassName("selected"));
 // collect all of the captions from each item
 const selectedTexts = selectedItems.map(item => item.getElementsByClassName("caption")[0].innerText).join(", ");
 // set that equal to the array "important" in embedded data
 Qualtrics.SurveyEngine.setEmbeddedData("important", selectedTexts);
 }
 ```

+Notice that a Qualtrics function is used and a Javascript operator ".map" and ".join".
+While ".map" can iterate through an array and ".join" connects them with commas, the function to use is not always obvious!
+Therefore, it is always encouraged to Google or StackOverflow or ChatGPT your particular use case!

 All together, we have: